julkue/mark.js/src/docs/api/markRegExp.md

 $(".context").markRegExp(regexp [, options]);
 ```

-__Note__: This is a chaining method, thus allows you to call further methods on
+__Note__: Even if this is a chaining method and therefore allows you to call
-the returning object.
+further methods on the returning object, it's recommended to always use the
+`done` callback as {{defaults.title}} works asynchronous.

 #### Parameters